larissalages/code_problems/readme.md

 Repository made with the aim to help people study for coding interviews.
-All code were made in Python.
+So far all code were made in Python.

+Big O cheat sheet: https://www.bigocheatsheet.com/

+Contributions are welcome!

 # LeetCode
 ## Binary Search Trees